nasa/fprime/docs/Design/state-machines.md

 #### 5.4.2.
 Pure Virtual Functions

 The following functions are pure virtual in the generated base class.
-You must implement them.
+You must implement them in the derived class that implements _C_.
-When you generate a C++ component implementation template, you get a stub for each of these functions that you can fill in.
+When you generate a C++ component implementation template for _C_, you get a stub for each of these functions that you can fill in.

 **Action functions:**